TheOnlyArtz/rust-udp-holepunch/README.md

 # rust-udp-holepunch
 A small holepunching implementation written in Rust (UDP)

+#### Prerequisites
+Your rendezvous server must lay in a network which **doesn't** have a NAT!
+The peers may or may not lay in the same network

 ### Getting Started
 `server`
 (The server runs on port 3000)